-Not present at drivers meeting roll call 840 € Not respecting dress code 135 € Not maintaining or leaving a clean paddock area 300 € Missing compulsory functions 1000 € Not respecting exit lane decision O.O.D./UIM Comm.
-1 yel or 200€ Not respecting entrance lane decision O.O.D./UIM Comm.
-1 yel or 200€ Radio man not at timing control 420 € Not lining up in 20 seconds 340 € Not in correct position on parade lap End of the grid Destroying first buoy 600 € Destroying second buoy 600 € Destroying first buoy during the race 1 lap and 600€ Destroying second buoy during the race disq. and 600€ Overtaking under yellow flag 1 lap In pit during yellow flag last position Not in correct position under yellow flag 1 lap Dangerous driving 1 or 2 yellow Extremely dangerous/dirty driving red card Driver refusing to be weighed separately 405€ Not using red/yellow light system in boat 420 € Taking outside assistance disq Responsible for stopping the race disq Taking technicians on boat (not applicable to the race winner) 340 € Noise / silencer violation 510€ Bringing own fuel to race venue 840 € Not respecting instructions of UIM Comm / and or Officials 200 € Not connecting fuel pump lanyard to life jacket 1000€ Closed valve of airbag system : 1500€ No closing safety belts during time trials, free practice and the race : 5000€ Taping the deck plate during practice, time trials and race 1500€ Not connecting roll-over switch 1500€ Top 3 finishers not reaching podium within 15 minutes after end of the race 2000€ No testing on the race course 7 days prior to the race for any race team.
-The only exception any boat to be on the race course would be the 2 seater, or a boat for TV or promotion public but not times will be taken, nor changing of propellers.
+Not lining up in 20 seconds 340 €

+Not in correct position on parade lap End of the grid

+Destroying first buoy 600 €

+Destroying second buoy 600 €

+Destroying first buoy during the race 1 lap and 600€

+Destroying second buoy during the race disq. and 600€

+Overtaking under yellow flag 1 lap

+In pit during yellow flag last position

+Not in correct position under yellow flag 1 lap

+Dangerous driving 1 or 2 yellow Extremely dangerous/dirty driving red card Driver refusing to be weighed separately 405€ Not using red/yellow light system in boat 420€ Taking outside assistance disq Responsible for stopping the race disq Taking technicians on boat (not applicable to the race winner) 340 € Noise / silencer violation 510€ Bringing own fuel to race venue 840€ Not respecting instructions of UIM Comm / and or Officials 200€ Not connecting fuel pump lanyard to life jacket 1000€ Closed valve of airbag system : 1500€ No closing safety belts during time trials, free practice and the race : 5000€ Taping the deck plate during practice, time trials and race 1500€ Not connecting roll-over switch 1500€ Top 3 finishers not reaching podium within 15 minutes after end of the race 2000€ No testing on the race course 7 days prior to the race for any race team.
+The only exception for any boat to be on the race course would be the 2 seater, or a boat for TV or promotion publicity, but not times will be taken, nor changing of propellers.
+3000€